JordJ123/LEGO-Mindstorm-Tasks-Group16/README.md

    > - Color Sensor

-   This task was a bit more challenging than the previous one because we had to deal with sharp turns an almost semi-circle turns.
+   This task was a bit more challenging than the previous one because we had to deal with sharp turns and almost semi-circle turns.
 The speed of the robot played a huge role in this task, because sometimes the robot would make a turning faster than it should and the colour sensor was not able to detect the white line of the path.
 So we had to play with the proportionality of the wheel spin(the turnings) and the speed.
-As I also mentioned before a drawback was the colour or how the tape was placed on the floor
+As I also mentioned before a drawback was the tape colour or how the tape was placed on the floor

    ![Task 5 hardware design.](LT5/task5_hw.jpg)